alavrik/piqi-erlang/doc/piqi-erlang.md

     `false`, the original identifiers will be lowercased without performing any additional transformations, e.g. "CamelCase" turns into "camelCase".
 The default value is `true`.

+-   `--gen-preserve-unknown-fields` -- generate code that preserves unknown Protobuf fields when they are serialized back.
+When enabled, unknown (unrecognized) Protobuf fields are captured during de-serialization in a special 'piqi_unknown_pb' field and automatically written back when the record is serialized to Protobuf.

 -   `--trace` -- turn on tracing (verbose output)